kevinvu184/Port-Reservation-Application/README.md

 # TO DO

-1.Decouple PortReservationModel not printing console
+1.Decouple PortReservationModel not printing console (moderate priority)

-2.Add GUI
+2.Add GUI (not priority)

-3.Error and program flow
+3.Error and program flow (high priority)

-4.Testing
+4.Testing (high priority)